sphinx-gallery/sphinx-gallery/doc/advanced.rst

-It uses an approach similar to what :func:`sphinx_gallery.scrapers.matplotlib_scraper` does under the hood, which use the helper function :func:`sphinx_gallery.scrapers.figure_rst` to create the standardized rST.
+It uses an approach similar to what :func:`sphinx_gallery.scrapers.matplotlib_scraper` does under the hood, which use the helper function :func:`sphinx_gallery.scrapers.figure_rst` to create the standardized reST.
 If your package will be used to write an image file to disk (e.g., PNG or JPEG), we recommend you use a similar approach, but via a class so that the ``__repr__`` can remain stable across Sphinx runs::